Encampment returns to Wall of Forgotten Natives, bringing call to action from Indigenous leaders

 “I feel sorry for them.
 It’s pitiful what we have to do and the effect it has on our community,” said Bellecourt, 84.
 “We can’t just sit around and think about where we’re going to put up a camp next.”

-The re-occupation of the site, which had been barricaded by the state, comes during an increasingly confrontational atmosphere between officials and homeless advocates.
+The re-occupation of the site, which had been barricaded by the state, comes during an increasingly confrontational atmosphere between officials and advocates for the homeless.

-In a statement, city officials said they cleared the previous encampment “due to health and safety concerns” and with help of nonprofit organizations.
-They were expected to meet with the state and county Thursday afternoon to talk about how to help those who moved to the wall.
+In a statement, city officials said they cleared the previous encampment because of health and safety concerns and with help of nonprofit organizations.
+They were expected to meet with the state and county Thursday afternoon to talk about how to help those who moved back in.

-Still, Indigenous leaders have not been satisfied with their response, said Robert Lilligren, the chair of the Metropolitan Urban Indian Directors.
+Still, Indigenous leaders have not been satisfied with their response, said Robert Lilligren, chairman of the Metropolitan Urban Indian Directors.

 “We need to do better for our Native and non-Native relatives who are sleeping outside, sleeping in places unfit for human habitation,” he said.
 “We need to remember: Winter is only a few months away.”

-Some of them called on the city to open the Roof Depot, a municipal site further south in the Phillips community, to house people during the winter.
+Some of them called on the city to open the Roof Depot, a municipal site farther south in the East Phillips neighborhood, to house people during the winter.
 The city is developing the site for a new public works maintenance facility and to store work vehicles.

 After an aggressive push to connect campers with social services, the encampment was closed at the end of the year.
 Some were temporarily relocated to a nearby shelter space called the Navigation Center.

-Terysa Dircks had lived at the wall and later at the Navigation Center, where her fiancé choked to death from a drug overdose.
+Terysa Dircks had lived at the wall and later at the Navigation Center, where her fiancé died from a drug overdose.
 Still homeless, she returned to pitch a tent at the wall Wednesday.

-Dircks, who has gone seven days without using drugs, said people like her who live on the street feel as if though they are “shunned and pushed around and forgotten about.”
+Dircks, who said she has gone seven days without using drugs, said people like her who live on the street feel as though they are “shunned and pushed around and forgotten about.”

 “Being pushed from place to place, told that we could live here for a certain amount of time … and then to come take it away with bulldozers and police and dogs … how does a human react to something like that?” she said.
 “Until you’ve been out here firsthand … there’s no way you could ever understand the impact that it has on our lives.”

-During a Park Board meeting Wednesday, Bangoura said all park encampments would likely be disbanded in October, saying cold overnight temperatures would pose a risk and that it was illegal to light fires in park property.
+During a Park Board meeting Wednesday, Bangoura said all park encampments would likely be disbanded in October, saying cold overnight temperatures would pose a risk and that it is illegal to light fires on park property.

 One of the encampments is on the northeast corner of Peavey Park, just blocks away from the Wall of Forgotten Natives and directly next to Hope Academy, a private school that started classes this week.
 Bangoura said the Park Board attempted to clear the encampment last month, but protesters prevented them from doing so.

-At the news conference Thursday, several people gathered wore blue shirts with a seal that said “Native Americans were never homeless before 1492,” the year Christopher Columbus arrived in the Americas.
+At the news conference Thursday, several people wore blue shirts that said “Native Americans were never homeless before 1492,” the year Christopher Columbus arrived in the Americas.

 “We’re the landlords, we’re the caretakers,” Bellecourt said.
 “And as far as I’m concerned, it’s the end of the month, and the rent is due.”